Create a new user by clicking New at the top of the users table.

 Can Update Profile

-When set, this user can update his profile details (except for the password.
+When set, this user can update their profile details (except for the password.
 Only an administrator can update the password).

 There may be cases in which you want to leave this unset to prevent users from updating their profile.
 For example, a departmental user with a single password shared between all department members.